ChemLuminary Awards celebrate ACS’s volunteers

 Committee on Divisional Activities

-The Award for Recognition of Innovation & Outstanding Service to Members of a Division went to the Division of Small Chemical Businesses.
-The division was honored for its work on four ACS regional meetings, in which it organized technical programming, the exposition, and networking events.
-The division also created business and entrepreneurial tracks within the regional meetings.
+The award for Recognition of Innovation and Outstanding Service to Members of a Division went to the Division of Energy and Fuels, which developed an energy and fuels award session for students conducting research at the undergraduate and graduate level.

-The Award for Most Unique Project as Funded by a Division Innovative Project Grant went to the Division of Professional Relations for organizing a symposium series on Women in Innovation.
+The award for Most Unique Project as Funded by a Division Innovative Project Grant went to the Division of Chemical Health and Safety, which created a short cartoon video about performing lab risk assessments that can be downloaded from the ACS Division of Chemical Health and Safety website.

-The Outstanding Collaboration between a Local Section & Division Award, given jointly by the Local Section Activities and the Divisional Activities Committees, went to the Division of Cellulose & Renewable Materials and the Louisiana Local Section.
-The division, the local section, and the Division of Carbohydrate Chemistry hosted the 2016 International Carbohydrate Symposium for 500 attendees from 39 countries.
+The Outstanding Local Section–Technical Division Collaboration award went to the Division of Polymeric Materials: Science and Engineering and the New York Local Section, which organized a 1-day symposium on advances in space exploration.

 Society Committee on Education